SeedSigner/seedsigner/README.md

 ### Open Pill

-The Open Pill enclosure design is all about quick, simple and inexpensive depoloyment of a SeedSigner device.
+The Open Pill enclosure design is all about quick, simple and inexpensive deployment of a LumenSigner device.
 The design does not require any additional hardware and can be printed using a standard FDM 3D printer in about 2 hours, no supports necessary.
 A video demonstrating the assembly process can be found [here](https://youtu.be/gXPFJygZobEa).
-To access the design file and printable model, click [here](https://github.com/SeedSigner/seedsigner/tree/main/enclosures/open_pill).
+To access the design file and printable model, click [here](https://github.com/LumenSigner/lumensigner/tree/dev/enclosures/open_pill).

 ### Orange Pill